mmalecot/file-format/README.md

 It provides a variety of functions for identifying a wide range of file formats, including ZIP, Compound File Binary (CFB), Extensible Markup Language (XML) and more.

 It checks the signature of the file to determine its format.
-If the file format is not recognized by its signature, it checks if it is Plain Text.
-Otherwise, it returns the default file format which is Arbitrary Binary Data.
+If it is not recognized by its signature, it returns the default file format which is Arbitrary Binary Data (BIN).

 ## Examples